Welsh Rarebit with Ham and Watercress

 Variety home-made breads would vary texture and flavour.

-Drape 1 to 2 slices of Black Forest Ham (or alternative delicatessen meat slices) over toasted bread.
+- Drape 1 to 2 slices of Black Forest Ham (or alternative deli slices) over toasted bread.

 Place on dinner plate and set in warming oven approx 10 min. prior to serving.